caseyg/awesome/TOPICS.md

 *   [textmate/textmate](https://github.com/textmate/textmate) - TextMate is a graphical text editor for macOS 10.12 or later

+## manus

+*   [trycua/cua](https://github.com/trycua/cua) - Create and run high-performance macOS and Linux VMs on Apple Silicon, with built-in support for AI agents.

+## operator

+*   [trycua/cua](https://github.com/trycua/cua) - Create and run high-performance macOS and Linux VMs on Apple Silicon, with built-in support for AI agents.

 ## swift

 *   [trycua/cua](https://github.com/trycua/cua) - Create and run high-performance macOS and Linux VMs on Apple Silicon, with built-in support for AI agents.